Logical behaviorism: Gilbert Ryle

 Following Hempel's behaviourist theory (sometimes called hard behaviourism), which alleged that all propositions about mental states were reducible, without loss of meaning, to propositions about bodily states and behaviour, Gilbert Ryle produced a modified, less extreme form of behaviourism (sometimes called soft behaviourism).
-Ryle sets out in The Concept of Mind to destroy the illusion of Cartesian Dualism, which he says has produced a widespread acceptance of the 'dogma of the ghost in the machine'- the belief that the mind is an immaterial 'thing' caged within a body.
+Ryle sets out in The Concept of Mind to destroy the illusion of Cartesian dualism, which he says has produced a widespread acceptance of the 'dogma of the ghost in the machine' – the belief that the mind is an immaterial 'thing' caged within a body.
 To introduce his behaviourism, Ryle proposes his great criticism of Cartesianism: that it performs a category mistake.
 Ryle believes that mind–body dualism mistakenly puts the mind in the category of a 'thing', a non-physical entity that exists, driving our actions.
 But, says Ryle, the mind is not a thing.
 It is simply a way of talking about behaviour, specifically the dispositions of people to act in certain ways.
 So, whereas for Hempel 'Finbarr is in pain' reduces to 'Finbarr is crying', Ryle's soft dispositional analysis might say that it means 'Finbarr has a disposition to cry, or shout in pain, or hold onto something for support'.
-In other words, the mind is not a thing- propositions about mental states are instead a way to express the dispositions of people to act in certain ways.
+In other words, the mind is not a thing; propositions about mental states are instead a way to express the dispositions of people to act in certain ways.

-Criticisms

-Issues raised by Hilary Putnam
+Criticism

 Hilary Putnam criticises behaviourism by arguing that it confuses the symptoms of mental states (behaviour) with the mental states themselves.
 Mental states, says Putnam, are distinct from behaviour, and this is something that behaviourism overlooks.
-Putnam proposes a thought experiment to show the distinctness of mental states from behaviour, and therefore show behaviourism to be false.
+Putnam proposes a thought experiment intended to demonstrate the distinctness of mental states from behaviour and thereby show that behaviourism is false.
 In "Brains and Behavior", Putnam gives the example of 'X-Worlders', sometimes called 'super-super Spartans'.
 These are great warriors who have so strongly repressed the urge to display signs of pain that they no longer have any pain behaviour, nor any disposition to display pain behaviour.
 When an X-Worlder is stabbed, they feel a terrible pain, and yet they show no pain behaviour, nor do they feel any disposition to show their pain.
 This, says Putnam, shows behaviourism to be false- in this situation, there is no corresponding behaviour with the X-Worlder's pain, showing mental states to be distinct from behaviour.